DanNixon/GoogleMusicRadio/README.md

 A basic user interface of 6 buttons, two rotary encoders with push in switches and a 4 row, 20 column LCD is used, although it is possible to use various sizes of LCD based on specific user requirements enclosure designs.

+Note that this radio is designed to work with a personal library only, personally I don't use the All Access service so have no need to support it, but feel free to add this functionality, the Google Music API does support All Access radio.

 Requirements
 ------------
 Libraries required for Arduino and Raspberry Pi are listed in the respective folders.